raffadella/bib.py/README.md

 * **bib.py** *destination.bib* **-no** *hawking1992.pdf hawking2005.pdf*

   The opposite, text searching is disabled, and no entry obtained by searching for text is accepted.
-Entries identified by their ISBN or DOI, however, are still accepted.
+Entries identified by their ISBN or DOI, however, are still accepted without asking.

 * **bib.py** *destination.bib* **-complete**